Red Sea Rift

-The Red Sea Rift is a mid-ocean ridge between two tectonic plates, the African Plate and the Arabian Plate.
-It extends from the Dead Sea Transform fault system, and ends at an intersection with the Aden Ridge and the East African Rift, forming the Afar Triple Junction in the Afar Depression of the Horn of Africa.
+The Red Sea Rift is a mid-ocean ridge between two tectonic plates, the African plate and the Arabian plate.
+It extends from the Dead Sea Transform fault system, and ends at an intersection with the Aden Ridge and the East African Rift, forming the Afar triple junction in the Afar Depression of the Horn of Africa.

-The Red Sea Rift was formed by the divergence between the African Plate and the Arabian Plate.
+The Red Sea Rift was formed by the divergence between the African and Arabian plates.
 The rift transitioned from a continental rift to an oceanic rift.
 Magnetic anomalies suggest that the spreading rate on either side of the Red Sea is about 1 cm/year.
-The African plate has a rotation rate of 0.9270 degrees/Ma, while the Arabian plate has a rotation rate of 1.1616 degrees/Ma.
+The African plate has a rotation rate of 0.9270 degrees/Ma (million years), while the Arabian plate has a rotation rate of 1.1616 degrees/Ma.

 Spreading model

 A two-stage spreading model explains the tectonic evolution in this region.
 The first major rift motion was seen in the lower/middle Eocene, followed by major seafloor spreading in the late Eocene and early Oligocene.
 This was followed by a period of 30 Ma of no motion, during which a large amount of evaporites were deposited.
 After this quiet period of deposition, a new period of activity started about five million years ago.
 This new phase of spreading caused considerable disturbance to the sediments that were deposited, which created an unstable situation as the crust and sediments parted and the axial trough evolved.
 Normal faulting along the rift valley during earthquakes shows that the extensional motion is continuing.